imcvampire/os-small-project/README.md

 --------------------------------------------------
 OS project in class IT3070 in HUST

-Tested in MinGW 4.8.1 and Windows 10.
+Tested on MinGW 4.8.1 and Windows 10.